 6. Gastrointestinal Problems

 As Cai says, there are potentially a lot of physical symptoms that you may not realize are happening because you're feeling anxious.
 Each person is different, so symptoms will not be the same for everyone.
-Cai suggests journaling to help yourself calm down.
+Cai suggests journaling for your mental health to help yourself calm down.
 "Journaling can be an outlet that helps you to destress by releasing your fears, worries and concerns," she explains.
 As you become more conscious of your negative thoughts and behaviors, you can also provide yourself with an opportunity for positive self-talk."

 This can also help you take your focus off of the physical symptoms, and redirect your attention on exploring what is causing your anxiety.
 I know that anxiety can be debilitating AF, but please know that you're definitely not alone.
 Signed, a person who experiences night sweats, hearing sensations, dizziness, GI problems, and more.